jgoizueta/flt/README.txt

       end
       return +s
     end

-The final unary + applied to the result forces it to be rounded to the current precision (because we have computed it with two extra digits) The result of this method does not have trailing insignificant digits, as is common with BigDecimal.
+The final unary + applied to the result forces it to be rounded to the current precision (because we have computed it with two extra digits) The result of this method does not have trailing non-significant digits, as is common with BigDecimal (e.g. in the exp implementation available in the standard Ruby library, in bigdecimal/math)

 --
 EXPAND+